 To open the audio panel, push on the top center and let the panel swing down.
 To close, pivot the panel up and push on it until it latches.
-Refer to page 92 for operation of the audio system.
+Refer to page 94 for operation of the audio system.

-The interior light has a three-position switch.
+The interior light has a threeposition switch.
 In the OFF position, the light does not come on.
 In the center position, the interior light comes on when you open either door.
 In the ON position, the interior light stays on continuously.
+If the three-position switch is in the center position, the interior light will come on when you remove the key from the ignition switch.